vacanza/holidays/README.rst

 ``supported_languages`` (optional) attribute.
 If there is no designated `ISO 639-1 code`_ then `ISO 639-2 code`_ can be used.

+Many countries have other categories of holidays in addition to common (national-wide) holidays: bank holidays, school holidays, additional (paid or non-paid) holidays, holidays of state or public employees, religious holidays (valid only for these religions followers).
+A list of all categories supported by country is defined by ``supported_categories`` (optional) attribute.

-The list of supported countries, their subdivisions and supported languages (all default values are hightlighted with bold):
+The list of supported countries, their subdivisions, supported languages and categories (all default values are hightlighted with bold):

 .. list-table::
-   :widths: 23 4 63 20
+   :widths: 20 4 46 20 10
    :header-rows: 1
    :class: tight-table